 Feral hogs are not only a risk to Virginia's native wildlife resources, but also to the health of our commercial pork industry.
 They can harbor many diseases and parasites including swine brucellosis, pseudorabies, Trichinella, and toxoplasmosis, some of which are transmissible to livestock, pets, wildlife, or humans.
 Feral hogs can cause extensive crop damage and pose threats to health of livestock and farm equipment from rooting damage to fields, fences, and pastures.

 The VDGIF has teamed with partner state and federal natural resource agencies and created a feral hog committee comprised of wildlife biologists and conservation police officers to address the growing feral hog problem in Virginia.
-Hogs are not migratory animals; new populations that mysteriously appear are most likely the result of people intentionally moving or releasing hogs for sporting purposes.
+Hogs are not migratory animals; new populations that mysteriously appear are most likely the result of loose domestic hogs or people intentionally moving and releasing hogs for sporting purposes.
 We must identify solutions to address how to stop new populations of hogs from appearing in the wild as well as continue to work with partner agencies to develop effective control and eradication strategies.
-Please report any loose hogs or suspicious groups of free-ranging hogs to your nearest VDGIF office.
+Please report any loose domestic (livestock) hogs or potential feral hogs to the Virginia Wildlife Conflict Helpline at 1-855-571-9003.
 Below you can find the most up-to-date information regarding feral hogs and our efforts to combat this growing problem.

 - Southeastern Association of Fish and Wildlife Agencies' Wild Hog Working Group - 2012 Annual State Summary Report (PDF)

 - A Landowner's Guide for Wild Pig Management (PDF)

 - Read More About Feral Hogs in the November-December 2012 Issue of Virginia Wildlife (PDF)